epomatti/botframework-bots/README.md

-# Microsoft Bot Framwork Exercise
+# Microsoft Bot Framework Exercise

 Demonstrate the core capabilities of the Microsoft Bot Framework